-Fort Mason Center for Arts & Culture (FMCAC) and San Francisco Art Institute (SFAI) jointly present Maya Stovall: Theorem, no.1.
-In conjunction with the close of the artist’s exhibition Under New Ownership, Stovall will present a live performance on May 3, commissioned by FMCAC.
+Fort Mason Center for Arts & Culture (FMCAC) and San Francisco Art Institute (SFAI) jointly presented Maya Stovall: Theorem, no.1.
+In conjunction with the close of the artist’s exhibition Under New Ownership, Stovall presented a live performance on May 3, 2019, commissioned by FMCAC.
 Distilling the thinking and theorizing behind earlier projects, Theorem, no.1 is a meditation on the fervor, grit, and craving of the day-to-day urban experience.

 Theorem, no.1 unfolds in the streets and sidewalks — spaces fraught and celebrated — where that life takes place.
 Spinning a score that the artist refers to as “The Anti-Pop Up” or “The Anti-Flash Mob,” Theorem, no.1 gathers artists and collaborators to weigh the distances between neighbors, public spaces, and art worlds.
 Led by the movement of Seycon-Nadia Chea, Bana Kabalan, and Mohamed Soumah and the soundscapes of Todd Stovall, a group of 15 interconnected souls take actions from reading, eating, crying, sucking, thinking, kissing, writing, and praying.
 Together, they weave us into a procession of urban research, wonder, grit, and feeling.

-The performance will start at 1:00 pm at the Fort Mason campus of SFAI, and will continue into the afternoon at partner organizations Tenderloin Museum and CounterPulse.
-Theorem, no.1 will conclude with a return to SFAI Fort Mason for a celebratory moment.
-Theorem, no.1 is free admission at all locations — follow #TheoremSF to watch the performance unfold throughout the day.
+The performance started at 1:00 p.m. at the Fort Mason campus of SFAI, and continued into the afternoon at partner organizations Tenderloin Museum and CounterPulse.
+Theorem, no.1 concluded with a return to SFAI Fort Mason for a celebratory moment.
+Theorem, no.1 had free admission at all locations — follow #TheoremSF to watch the performance unfold throughout the day.

 - 1:00 pm: SFAI Fort Mason campus